zushicat/covid-19-data-crawler/README.md

 Requested attributes:
 - AnzahlFall
 - AnzahlTodesfall
+- AnzahlGenesen
 - Meldedatum (is timestamp)
 - IdLandkreis
 - IdBundesland
 - Landkreis

 **Update:** I normalized the german attribute naming.
+**Update:** Added number of recovered individuals (per day and accumulated).
+Please note: There is a strange behavior regarding the numbers of recoveries in the beginning of some community timeseries, where these numbers per day are the same as for cases per per.
+(Over time, this behavior changes which is reflected in the accumulated numbers.)
+See this example request: https://services7.arcgis.com/mOBPykOjAyBO2ZKk/arcgis/rest/services/RKI_COVID19/FeatureServer/0/query?where=IdLandkreis=8111&outFields=Meldedatum,AnzahlFall,AnzahlGenesen,AnzahlTodesfall,Landkreis&outSR=4326
+¯\_(ツ)_/¯
+I just take this as a given fact (for whatever underlying reason) but wanted to highlight this.
+Looking closer to the recovery numbers for some communities, I would take this data with a grain of salt, anyway.

 ### 2 - Stadt Köln (North Rhine-Westphalia, Germany)
 This is out of very personal interest in the numbers within my immediate vicinity.
 Yikes.